uwcse440/web-cse440-au15/_assignments/assignment2/index.md

 ### Grading

-This milestone will be graded on a scale of __3 points__ based on a good-faith attempt to generate ideas during the ideation brainstorming exercise.
+This milestone will be graded on a scale of __3 points__ based on participation in generating ideas during the brainstorming exercise.

 <a name="contextual_inquiry_plan"></a>

 ## 2b: Contextual Inquiry Plan

-Due: Uploaded the night before class Tuesday, October 7, 2014
+Due: Uploaded the night before class {{ page.date_project_2b }}

 In one paragraph, describe the people who might use your design and other stakeholders for your design.
 Describe the particular contextual inquiry participants you plan to pursue,